Field Facilities Centre

 The UC mandate for field services is to provide quality opportunities for site specific teaching/learning and research.

-The University field stations at Cass, Kaikōura, Mt John and Westport are included in the University building stock, and are managed by Facilities Management as University buildings and facilities.
+The UC field stations at Cass, Kaikōura, Mt John and Westport are included in the University building stock, and are managed by Facilities Management as University buildings and facilities.
 They are subject to all University policies and procedures.

 The Field Facilities Centre comprises the field laboratories at Cass, Kaikoura and Westport.
 These facilities support teaching and research carried out in the locations and environments around the field stations.